rafabaptista/telegrambot/README.md

 In order to develop a new feature or fix a bug follow the steps below:

-- Find the related issue or open a new one [here](https://github.com/Botcrafting/botcraft/issues).
 - Create a branch from develop and give it a meaningful name related to the issue.
 - Commit inside your branch.
 - If needed squash your commits and keep them meaningful and atomic.